Avenue of Remembrance

 HMTL Ranger, Benedict Williams, took inspiration from the tree’s symbolisation: “The red berries for the blood, the white flowers for the peace, gnarled trunks look similar to the stumps left after the shelling.
 They start as saplings and then grow and come together, it is like the naive young men from across the country who came together, as they grew in stature, confidence and camaraderie to prevail”.

-We are also looking for businesses, commercial entities and companies to get behind the project and support it in any way that they can.
-We have a larger commercial sponsorship/donation acknowledgement package available for those companies who would like to be part of this endeavour.
+We are also still looking for businesses, commercial entities and companies to get behind the project and support it in any way that they can.
 Please get in touch directly with HMTL for more details.

 Thank you for giving generously and please follow and share our social media updates and to view the project progress.

 ► If you wish to follow our project's progress on Facebook, please click Here

 ► And to make a donation please click the "PayPal Donate" button below

 ► If your donation is in the form of a cheque (Payable to "The Hollingbourne Meadows Trust Ltd") these can be posted to: Cardwell Pavilion, Greenway Court Road, Hollingbourne, Maidstone, Kent, ME17 1QQ.
 Please mark your donation for Project 100.
 When donating, please consider using Gift Aid.
 For every £1 you donate, the taxman gives us 25p (at no cost to you).

 The Brave Young Hawthorn